 Headshots for dancers do not have to be of a dancer in a studio or in costume.
 Although those are both great options you need to inform your headshot photographer so he or she can plan your session.

 Dancers headshots can be taken anywhere that they feel comfortable and look their best, such as their home, or even at a park!
-The most important part of discovering your unique brand is finding out what makes you stand out from the rest of the pack.
+The most important part of a photo session with a professional is bringing out your unique brand to stand out from the rest of the pack.
+You hire people like me to help elevate their dance career.

 Whether it is for your studio or for personal use, you should have different headshots showing different looks.
 Whether you are trying to get a feature role in a movie or an audition for your dream Broadway show, having the right look can be the difference between getting hired and getting overlooked.